Dew claws on dogs: Keep them or clip them?

 The disadvantages of removing your dog’s dew claws are:

-- The standard risks that come with a general anaesthetic;
+- The standard risks that come with a general anaesthetic.

-- Cutting off your dog’s dew claw means that some major muscle bundles will become atrophied because the muscle won’t be used adequately anymore.
+- For front dew claws, a disadvantage is losing the functionality of the dew claws.
+Cutting off your dog’s dew claw means that some major muscle bundles will become atrophied because the muscle won’t be used adequately anymore.
 This can lead to other biological conditions such as arthritis.
 Especially for some dog sports the biological impacts should be considered.
+However, as vets usually only recommend removal for medical reasons (eg. infection, cancer) this will usually outweigh the possible benefits.

 When is dew claw removal recommended?